When your Client is Racist (or Homophobic, or Anti-Muslim/Semitic, Sexist, or otherwise hating/afraid of an entire segment of the population.

 Let me be clear.
 I am not suggesting imposing our agenda, even as noble as it might be, onto our clients.
 Identifying projection and splitting however, as the first step in helping our client regain lost parts of self, is a key function of the clinical task.
 If we do it organically, as the materiel leads us, we are doing appropriate clinical work.
 It must be attended to in its right time; when we have gathered sufficient data to link it to the issues burdening our clients.

-Step One: Tolerating Misdirected Hate
+Step One: Tolerating Racism and Misdirected Hate

 We know as clinical social workers that our first job is creating a safe place for our client’s self-expression.
 We don’t have to like what we hear, we don’t have to agree with what we hear, we might not even be able to stomach what we hear, but we must be able to listen and support our clients’ self-expression in a way that helps increase revelation of their darkest, most vulnerable, shame-filled truths.